 Output port

 Active

-Port

 Port 0

 Trigger with all

 Trigger with whitelist

 Trigger with blacklist

-Trinner with no list

 The user can cause an event to be triggered Trigger any or all of the following conditions:

 Trigger with all Trigger the output port when a plate is read.
 Trigger with whitelist Trigger the output port when a plate is read & is in the whitelist.
 Trigger with Blacklist Trigger the output port when a plate is read & is in the blacklist.
 Trigger without list Trigger the output port when a plate is read and is not in any lists.